Slow Cooker Beef Stew

 Step 4

-If you are using homemade or store bought bone broth or stock then it does not need to be heated in advance and can be poured straight in to the slow cooker, once the other solid ingredients have been added.
+If you are using homemade or store bought bone broth or stock then it can be poured straight in to the slow cooker, once the other solid ingredients have been added.

 Step 5